JankariTech/blog/src/assets/Playwright/Playwright-intro.md

 })

 ```
-You can find different methods available to interact with UI elements like click, fill and so on in [Playwright's official documentation](https://playwright.dev/docs/api/class-playwright), it's very nicely explained how the function works along with the example code.
+You can find different methods available to interact with UI elements like click, fill, and so on in [Playwright's official documentation](https://playwright.dev/docs/api/class-playwright), it's very nicely explained how the function works along with the example code.

 We use the `page` that we created in the `before` hook to interact with various web elements.
 Playwright performs [autowait](https://playwright.dev/docs/actionability) and performs a range of actionability checks on elements and ensures that elements are ready to perform the expected operation.
 This is one of its plus points.